dieuwedeboer/scottishmetricalpsalter/README.md

 Want to hear just the melody, and at a slower speed?
 Push a few buttons and it's done.

 Want to learn the tenor line on your favourite tune?
-Select the tune, disable the other voices, and play it back at whatever speed you find comfortable.
+Select the tune, disable the other voices, and play it back at whatever speed or pitch you find comfortable.

 # Roadmap